Mastering Time-Series Analysis in PostgreSQL with the DATE_BUCKET Function

 Performance: Using

-.
-If not, you might achieve similar functionality using a combination ofdate_trunc
+DATE_BUCKET.
+If not, you might achieve similar functionality using a combination ofdate_truncand other date/time functions.